mrft/itr8/README.md

 ### Why not RxJS, IxJS, iter-tools, HighlandJS, ...?

-* RxJS, being push-based, with no easy pushback mechanism wold not solve the issue for me.
+* RxJS, being push-based, with no easy pushback mechanism would not solve the issue for me.
+  On the other hand, any problem that RxJS will solve can also be solved with (async) iterators.
 * IxJS I found too cumbersome (the docs were not clear enough for me), and I didn't see how to write my own operators (as opposed to RxJS that explains how to do that very well in the docs)
 * iter-tools: same here, how to write your own operators?
 * HighlandJS is stream based, which makes it NodeJS only (at least without browserify).
 Also, streams are kind of cumbersome, and the sync and async iterator protocols are dead simple and part of the standard.